Blog · Technical

 Shopify metafields for AI search.

-eCommerce Insights Team · 2026-04-18 · 10 min read
+eCommerce Insights research team · · Updated · 9 min read

-Shopify metafields are the most powerful, least-used feature for AI search on Shopify stores.
-They are where a brand encodes the structured facts about a product that don't fit into the title or description — GTIN, brand, material, country of origin, fit notes, compatibility.
-When those facts are present and wired into Product JSON-LD, AI engines can identify the SKU cleanly, compare it against alternatives, and surface it on the relevant query.
-When the fields are absent, the engine guesses, and the guess often lands on a competitor.
-This post walks through the metafields that matter for AI search, how to structure them, and the code that connects them to the PDP.
+Metafields are the most consequential, least-used AI search feature on Shopify stores.
+They are where a brand encodes the structured facts that do not fit the title or description — GTIN, brand, material, country of origin, fit notes, compatibility.
+When those facts are present and wired into Product JSON-LD, an AI engine can identify the SKU cleanly, compare it against alternatives, and cite it on the right query.
+When they are absent, the engine guesses, and the guess often lands on a competitor.

 Which metafields matter